bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/ImageShootingMode_05XzrlWZHBm92_8rlLkSV7/Documentation.md

-Indicates the type or manner of image shooting of snow depth meter.
+Indicates the type or manner of snow depth meter image shooting.